moritonal/CodingWithTom/tutorials/Tutorial_DownloadData.md

 Congratulations for completing the tutorial.
 Similar to our last tutorial you're now welcome to try a series of stretch goals.

 * Make it work on Mobile
+* Show your current GPS co-ordinates as a moving dot on the map.
+    * You'll find the `clearPoints` function on map to be helpfull here.
+* Delete a map point when clicked on.
+    * Remmember you can access the value of `current` inside of "onMapItemClick", if `onMapItemClick` is a lambda.